-Add-ons to Term Assurance include indexation to allow for inflation (both cover and premiums will increase annually) and also a conversion option (which allows you to re-enter the agreement without medical evidence at the end of the term.
+Add-ons to Term Assurance include indexation to allow for inflation (both cover and premiums will increase annually) and also a conversion option which allows you to re-enter the agreement without evidence of your medical condition at the end of the term.

 Whole of Life policies are commonly taken out for Family Protection, Funeral Cover and Inheritance Cover.

 For a comprehensive guide to Life Cover provided by the National Consumer Agency Click here